 Studies show that students in higher levels lose more retention over the summer.
 In fact, on average, most students lose up to a month’s worth of learning over summer vacation.

 How do you avoid forgetting information you’ve worked hard to remember?

 Use a study guide

 Keeping yourself on a schedule will help you keep using the material on a regular basis.
 While you may not need to study as hard as when you learned the content for the first time, adhering to a schedule helps to keep information fresh.
-I have an study plan to help guide you.

 Use material daily

 You may not have the same opportunities to study as you did before teleworking, distance learning, and stay at home orders went into effect.
 Just like in the workplace, it’s important to keep using the material you’re reviewing on a regular basis.
 Reviewing each day, even if it’s just for a few minutes, will help you to avoid or minimize forgetting information over time.

 Do you have a study buddy?
 An accountability partner?
 I’ve explained why an accountability partner is important, and how to use that model to your advantage.

 Having someone to chat with using terminology will help keep those words fresh.
 Terminology is one of the most critical aspects of passing the exam.
 If you don’t know what the term means, you certainly can’t answer an application-level question related to the term.

 Flashcards can also help you to review material and terminology.